 Checkin’ Out Costa Rica | Part 1

-Since we had a business to run back home, we felt just a bit over two weeks was about the maximum time we could afford to spend away from home.
+We had a business to run back home.
+So, therefore, we felt just a bit over two weeks was about the maximum time we could afford to spend away from home.

-Now, let me offer some specific advice about your trip that may help alleviate some stress, eliminate a few surprises and make your visit a bit more enjoyable, because being prepared goes a long way to smoothing out bumps down the road.
+Now, let me offer some specific advice about your trip.
+This advice may help alleviate some stress, eliminate a few surprises and make your visit a bit more enjoyable.
+Because being prepared goes a long way to smoothing out bumps down the road.

-Much of what I can offer as advice, you can find on other travel websites about Costa Rica.
-I hope to capsulize what I feel is the most often overlooked or is the most important for you to know and remember, so it will save you time to explore the country.
+You can find much of what I can offer as advice on other travel websites about Costa Rica.
+However, I hope to capsulize what I feel is the most often overlooked or essential for you to know and remember.

-2) don’t expect to get here without a stop and layover somewhere in the States to change planes.
-(The airlines don’t want to make it too convenient or easy for you to use your miles to get anywhere that they service outside of North America.)
-I’ll have more on flying down to Costa Rica in a later blog.
+2) Don’t expect to get here without a stop and layover somewhere in the States to change planes.
+The airlines don’t want to make it too convenient or easy to use your miles outside of North America.

 Driving in Costa Rica

-You may have heard some stories about driving in Costa Rica and it is an important part of getting to know Costa Rica and learn how to live there.
-Most of them are probably true.
-There are two basic facts:
+You may have heard some stories about driving in Costa Rica, and it is an essential part of getting to know the country and learning how to live there.
+Most of them are probably accurate.
+However, there are two basic facts worth checkin’ out:

-1) Costa Rican’s are a courteous, gentle people—until, that is, you put them behind the wheel of any vehicle—then, something happens and they all turn into Mad Max; and
+1) Costa Ricans or Ticos are courteous, gentle people.
+Until that is, you put them behind the wheel of any vehicle.
+Then, something happens, and they all turn into Mad Max; and

 2) While traffic laws exist, they are obeyed merely as a suggestion.
-That does not mean that traffic laws and stiff traffic fines for violations don’t exist—they do.
-(Speeding fines start at $250 and go up from there.
-There could even be jail time involved for flagrant violations.)
-It just means that most Costa Rican drivers chose to ignore most of the laws, especially if they are inconvenient.
+That does not mean that traffic laws and stiff traffic fines for violations don’t exist.
+They do.
+Speeding fines start at $250 and go up from there.
+This could even involve jail time for flagrant violations.
+It just means that most drivers here choose to ignore most of the laws, especially if they are inconvenient.
 Please, no offense, but drivers here are a bit like Bostonian drivers on steroids.
-By the way, if you are involved in an accident, the law says you must not move either vehicle (even out of the way); you must call it in and not leave until a traffic officer and an insurance official arrive.
+By the way, if you are involved in an accident, the law says you must not move either vehicle (even out of the way).
+You must call the accident in and not leave until a traffic officer and an insurance official arrives.

-2) gasoline here is nationally regulated at over $5.00 for 4 liters (just over a gallon—so, don’t bother looking for a better price and all fuel is dispensed by attendants—no self-service, bucko—and hopefully, that will save you a bit of embarrassment the first time you fill up);
+Gasoline is regulated nationwide at over $5.00 for 4 liters – in March 2013 (ed.).
+This price is just over a gallon—so, don’t bother looking for a better price, and attendants dispense all fuel.
+There is no self-service, bucko—and hopefully, that will save you a bit of embarrassment the first time you fill your tank up.

-3) roads here have been improved tremendously in recent years, but the farther you explore outside of the major population centers or off of the primary routes, the narrower the roads become and the more potholes your car’s suspension will discover;
+Roads here have been improved tremendously in recent years.
+But the farther you explore outside the major population centers or the primary routes, the narrower the streets become.
+And, don’t forget, the more potholes your car’s suspension will discover.

-4) when roads narrow from multiple lanes to fewer, or when approaching narrow bridges, you will get little warning with CEDA stenciled on the road just ahead and/or “CEDA” on a triangular road sign—you must, and need to, yield the right of way to traffic on the left or to oncoming traffic on the other side of a bridge; “DESPACIO” signs mean slow down, if you ignore them, you may be surprised by hitting a well-disguised speed bump—and, there seem to be schools (ESCUELAs) with students (ESCOLARES) about every 500 meters—slow down when you see those words on the road or on a sign—please take care, there will usually be school children about and those words are often followed by those sneaky little disguised speed bumps, anyway;
+Let’s try checkin’ out some street signs.
+You might not know some of them.
+Sometimes you will get a little warning with CEDA stenciled on the road just ahead and “CEDA” on a triangular road sign.
+Then the road narrows from multiple lanes to fewer.
+Or, when approaching narrow bridges, you must yield the right of way to traffic on the left or oncoming traffic on the other side of a bridge.
+“DESPACIO” signs mean slow down.
+If you ignore them, you may be surprised by hitting a well-disguised speed bump.
+And, there seems to be a school (ESCUELA) with students (ESCOLARES) about every 500 meters.
+So, slow down when you see those words on the road or a sign.
+But, please take care, there will usually be schoolchildren around.

-5) other than stop signs (the red and white “ALTO“—STOP—sign on the familiar octagonal shape) the above signs are about the only signs you will frequently see.
-In Costa Rica, there is a dearth of directional signage.
-You WILL get lost—guaranteed.
+Those words are often followed by those sneaky little disguised speed bumps, anyway.
+Other than stop signs (the red and white “ALTO“—STOP—sign on the familiar octagonal shape), the above road signs are about the only signs you will frequently see.
+In Costa Rica, there is a shortage of directional signage.

 Oops!
-One more traffic control sign that you will now see proliferating in cities and towns of any size in Costa Rica is: “NO HAY PASO,” or ONE WAY STREET.
-They are positioned in perfectly logical places and in perfectly illogical spots as well.
-A warning, make no assumptions about every other street being one way in the opposite direction.
+One more traffic control sign that you will now see increasing in cities and towns of any size is: “NO HAY PASO,” or ONE WAY STREET.
+They are placed in perfectly logical places and perfectly illogical spots as well.
+A warning: make no assumptions about every other street being one way in the opposite direction.
 San Jose has some areas where there are two adjacent parallel streets with one-ways running in the same direction.
-And beware, they can sneak up on you, but are often accompanied by their nearby counterpart signs that have something similar to the following words on intersecting streets, “NO VIRAR A DERECHA,” NO RIGHT TURN and “NO VIRAR A IZQUIERDA,” NO LEFT TURN.
+And beware, they can sneak up on you.
+But are often accompanied by their nearby counterpart signs that have something similar to the following words on intersecting streets, “NO VIRAR A DERECHA,” NO RIGHT TURN, and “NO VIRAR A IZQUIERDA,” NO LEFT TURN.

-The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica and used the services of GoDutch Realty to purchase a property in Costa Rica.
+The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica and used the services of GoDutch Realty to purchase a property.
 In his blogs, Ticonuevo describes his own experiences of taking the step of moving to Costa Rica and getting a new life started.